THE LEGACY AS A CENTRE OF LONDON'S TRADE

 2017

-The building reopens as Four Seasons Hotel London at Ten Trinity Square
+The building reopens as Four Seasons Hotel London at Tower Bridge

 “It is a great pleasure and a privilege to me to declare open this beautiful and handsome edifice for the services of the greatest port in the world.
 The building itself is a real contribution to the process of beautifying London”